-(b) Verification Affidavit.
-The motion must be verified and must state the title and date of entry of the order that the moving party seeks to enforce.
-The motion must be verified, or must be accompanied by at least one supporting affidavit or declaration that is based on personal knowledge and shows that the affiant or declarant is competent to testify on the matters set forth.
-The verified motion, affid_avit, or supporting declaration must set forth facts that would be admissible in evidence and that would support a finding that the party has violated the order.
+(b) Affidavit or unsworn declaration.
+The motion must state the title and date of entry of the order that the moving party seeks to enforce.
+The motion must be verified, or must be accompanied by at least one supporting affidavit or unsworn declaration as described in Title 78B, Chapter 18a, Uniform Unsworn Declarations Act, that is based on personal knowledge and shows that the affiant or declarant is competent to testify on the matters set forth.
+The verified motion, affidavit, or unsworn declaration must set forth facts that would be admissible in evidence and that would support a finding that the party has violated the order.

 - (d) Service of the order.
-If the court issues an order to attend a hearing, the moving party must have the order, motion, and all supporting affidavits declarations served on the nonmoving party at least 28 days before the hearing.
+If the court issues an order to attend a hearing, the moving party must have the order, motion, and all supporting affidavits and unsworn declarations served on the nonmoving party at least 28 days before the hearing.
 Service must be in a manner provided in Rule 4 if the nonmoving party is not represented by counsel in the case.
 If the nonmoving party is represented by counsel in the case, service must be made on the nonmoving party's counsel of record in a manner provided in Rule 5.
 For purposes of this rule, a party is represented by counsel if, within the last 120 days, counsel for that party has served or filed any documents in the case and has not withdrawn.
-The court may shorten the 28-day period if: - (1) the motion requests an earlier date; and - (2) it clearly appears from specific facts shown by affidavit the verified motion or supporting declaration that immediate and irreparable injury, loss, or damage will result to the moving party if the hearing is not held sooner.
+The court may shorten the 28-day period if: - (1) the motion requests an earlier date; and - (2) it clearly appears from specific facts shown supported by an affidavit or unsworn declaration as described in Title 78B, Chapter 18a, Uniform Unsworn Declarations Act, that immediate and irreparable injury, loss, or damage will result to the moving party if the hearing is not held sooner.